-Dr. Dianne Bartlow interviewed judges for a chapter about the court response to the pattern of child murders related to custody cases.
+Dr. Dianne Bartlow interviewed judges for a chapter in my book about the court response to the pattern of child murders related to custody cases.
 The judges who participated tended to be the best judges with the most training in domestic violence which is why they agreed to take the time for the interviews.
 Lawyers and students can learn a lot by reading the judges’ discussion of domestic violence issues.
-Some of the judges said they didn’t think any of their colleagues would use Parental Alienation Syndrome (PAS) because it has been so discredited.
+Some of the judges said they didn’t think any of their colleagues would use Parental Alienation Syndrome because it has been so discredited.

 Response From Good Judges

 Abuse Reports Not Alienation: Some of the judges interviewed by Dr. Bartlow made the important point that courts should not treat reports of abuse as if this was alienation.
 Children need to know that abusive behaviors are not acceptable.
-One of the reasons boys who witness domestic violence are at greater risk for abusing future partners and girls for being abused by future partners is because the lack of consequences create a dangerous message that this behavior is acceptable.
+One of the reasons boys who witness domestic violence are at greater risk for abusing future partners and girls for being abused by future partners is because the lack of consequences creates a dangerous message that this behavior is acceptable.
 Discussing abuse with children encourages them to speak openly about their feelings and concerns.